raindeer-rb/antlers/README.md

 # Antlers

 `<{ Antlers }>` is a templating language designed to be embedded within HTML that is directly embedded within a Ruby file.
-This gives Antlers access to the class it's embedded in at class load and runtime, where it can perform additional logic.
+This gives Antlers access to the class it's embedded in at runtime where it can perform additional logic.

 Antlers is currently used in [LowNode](https://github.com/low-rb/low_node) to render child nodes in parallel via immutable state.